joe-crick/calendar-model/readme.md

 #### Define the Model

 Because Calendar Model is a collection of functions, there are a number of ways you can define a given implementation of Calendar Model.
 You only need to include those functions you will be using in your application.
-You can use them as stan-alone functions, or add them as methods to an object.
+You can use them as stand-alone functions, or add them as methods to an object.
 Below are a few examples:

 ##### Create a Week-based Calendar, without Events